This page contains a brief biography of the band.

 The Modern Blues Tour consisted of 105 shows, which started in Limerick in December 2014, travelled the world and finished up in London in December 2015.

-With a new double album released on September 8th 2017, and with another brand new album on the way, the band are playing several Irish dates in December 2018.
+With another brand new album on the way, the band are playing several dates throughout 2019.

 Catch a show (or several) if you can!